bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

 Initialize a SednaObjectifiedElement with a cursor and an XPath expression.
 Path must refer to a single element that already exists in the database.

+This class provides functionality similar to working with a record in SQL.

-We'll pull in the item from the last example in SednaElement:
+We'll pull in the item from the last example in SednaContainer:
     >>> from sednaobject import SednaObjectifiedElement
     >>> q = u"doc('testx_region')/regions/"
     >>> q += '*[city="Canberra" and region_id="aus"]'
     >>> t = SednaObjectifiedElement(curs,q)

-Since this is just a wrapper, we do modifications as in objectify.
+Since this is just a wrapper around lxml.objectify, we do modifications as in objectify. "_cursor", "_path", and "_element" are used internally by SednaObjectifiedElement and cannot be set into the first level of the database object.
+The same problem exists for python reserved keywords.
+The work-around is to use dict notation.

     >>> t['years'] = 3
     >>> t.condition = 'Fine'